 Read a first-hand account about international database participation from Oz M. Shapira, MD and colleagues from Hadassah Medical Center in Jerusalem in the April 2014 issue of The Annals of Thoracic Surgery.

-To join the STS National Database, please contact Elizabeth Watkins, STS National Database Contracts Manager, via e-mail or at (312) 202-5858.
+To join the STS National Database, please contact Derek Steck, Contracts Manager, STS National Database, via email or at 312-202-5818.